-Back pain is a very real hurdle than many people face.
-It can range from a constant dull ache, to a debilitating pain that makes it difficult to perform daily functions and responsibilities.
-Anyone at any age can experience back pain, factors that impact your chances are age, weight, physical activities, smoking and pre existing conditions such as arthritis or scoliosis, or hereditary traits.
+Back pain is a very real hurdle that many people face.
+It can range from a constant dull ache to a debilitating pain that makes it difficult to perform daily functions and responsibilities.
+Anyone at any age can experience back pain, factors that impact your chances are age, weight, physical activities, smoking, and pre-existing conditions such as arthritis or scoliosis, or hereditary traits.
 Back pain results from injury, spasms, disk breakdown, or tense muscles.
-Injury can occur sitting at a desk, on the golf course, having a long commute, not exercising, slouching, in a car accident, work place injuries or hundreds of other ways.
+Injury can occur sitting at a desk, on the golf course, having a long commute, not exercising, slouching, in a car accident, workplace injuries or hundreds of other ways.
 Because back injury can occur in a multitude of ways it tends to affect a large majority of the population.
 Included is information regarding traumatic back pains, repetitive back pains, and the legal options for both injuries.